na-na-hi/renget/archive/guier.md

 !!! warning Page still in WIP
 ***
 !!! note You can play Star Citizen on Linux.
 Check out the [lug-helper](https://github.com/starcitizen-lug/lug-helper), made by the [LUG](https://robertsspaceindustries.com/orgs/LUG) community.
 CIG has also expressed multiple times their intent to further support the game on Linux, starting with the [Vulkan API](https://youtu.be/SV9_chUpDgc?t=825).
-!!! danger I want to set your expectations going forward here; this game is by no means anywhere near complete.
-CIG and their database vendor have been struggling since the introduction of the [Persistent Entity Streaming](https://starcitizen.tools/Persistent_Entity_Streaming) core technology in patch 3.18, making server performance much worse along with many inventory issues.
-Take this into account while reading through the document.
+!!! danger I want to set your expectations going forward here; this game is by no means anywhere near complete, and many, many features are still incomplete and missing, along with plenty of tech debt and core technologies still in heavy development.
+It's an alpha project after all, regardless of the lengthy development time, there is no other way to put it.
+Despite that, it's not slowing down and, in fact, speeding up thanks to recent developments.

 # About
 ->[Jump straight to the Table of Contents](https://rentry.org/guier/#comprehensive-table-of-contents)<-